12 Small Changes You Can Make to Increase Your Metabolism

 Eat Smaller Meals More Frequently

-Another metabolism no-no that women are guilty of is ditching meals, says suggests David Nieman, Ph.D., professor of exercise science and director of the Human Performance Laboratory at Appalachian State University in Boone, North Carolina.
+Another metabolism no-no that many people are guilty of is ditching meals, says suggests David Nieman, Ph.D., professor of exercise science and director of the Human Performance Laboratory at Appalachian State University in Boone, North Carolina.
 "If you skip meals, you put yourself on that path toward fasting, which signals the metabolism to slow way down," he explains.

 Susie Akers, R.D., director at the Aamoth Family Pediatric Wellness Center at MetroHealth and gastroenterology dietitian, recommends you eat at least three to four times a day instead of only one to two times to keep your metabolism up and avoid excessive portions with large meals.
 (Related: The Best Time to Eat All Your Meals, According to Your Metabolism)